anusornc/owl2_rs/README.md

 The implementation now provides complete support for all three OWL 2 profiles (EL, QL, RL) with excellent performance characteristics.

+### 🌟 Future Roadmap

+For information on the roadmap to make owl2_rs a world-class OWL 2 library, see [WORLD_CLASS_ROADMAP.md](WORLD_CLASS_ROADMAP.md).

+This roadmap outlines a comprehensive plan spanning 18+ months to enhance owl2_rs with advanced features including:
+- Incremental reasoning capabilities
+- Explanation generation for inferences
+- Full OWL 2 DL reasoning
+- SPARQL endpoint support
+- WebAssembly compilation for browser-based reasoning
+- And much more!

+The roadmap is organized into four phases with clear milestones and deliverables for each stage of development.

 These issues are related to the parser's handling of cardinality expressions and need to be fixed in the grammar or parsing logic.

 ## Implementation Details